 The Waiver Agency or DHCS is responsible for monitoring and ensuring the health, safety, and welfare of waiver participants.
-This is accomplished through initial, scheduled, or unscheduled home visits by the CMT and/or via synchronous video conferencing contact with the participant, the participant's legal representative/legally responsible adult(s), waiver providers, and participant's current primary care physician.
+This is accomplished through initial, scheduled, or unscheduled home visits by the CMT and/or via telephone contact with the participant, their legal representative/legally responsible adult(s), waiver providers, and participant's current primary care physician.
 If the CMT observes or learns that restraints are being used, an Event/Issue Report form must be completed.